amysolman/CMEECourseWork/Week2/README.md

 # CMEE README WEEK 2

 CMEE Bootcamp Week2 (07/10/19-11/10/19)
-This week we were introduced to bioloigcal computing in Python.
+This week we were introduced to biological computing in Python.
 We covered topic areas including:
  - Working in ipython
  - Variables
  - Operators